oskitone/hardware_hustle/README.md

 ![Hardware Hustle](header.jpg)

-Hardware Hustle is a roll-and-write resource management game for one or more players about sustainably running a small hardware business.
-It's a tabletop game disguised as a spreadsheet that you print out and play!
+Hardware Hustle is a tabletop, roll-and-write resource management game for one or more players about sustainably running a small hardware business.

 Buy, make, sell, and research your way to profit without burning out!